simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-makecode/display/display-04-on-start-forever.md

 # The `on start` and `forever` Blocks

 When MakeCode is first loaded, two blocks are preloaded by default.
+These two blocks were used in the previous sections to display strings on the micro:bit display.

 ![blocks-on-start-forever](assets/blocks-on-start-forever.png)